Appleabc123/GCSENet/README.md

-#How to use the framework on your interested datasets (disease, gene, miRNA) as training and test datasets?
+#How to use the framework on your interested datasets (disease, gene, miRNA) as training or test datasets?

 Step 1.
 Generate the feature vector of miRNA-gene, disease-gene